pauldcomanici/babel-plugin-auto-logger/README.md

 Plugin can be used as is.
 More work is needed to have good documentation.

 # babel-plugin-auto-logger
-Babel Plugin that will automatically add logging to your existing JS code
+Babel Plugin that will automatically add logging to your existing JS code.

+Are you tired of adding logging calls over and over again?
+This plugin will automatically do it for you.

 ## Installation
 ```sh